kenvandemar/struck-management/README.md

 # Have done:
 - Create, Read, Update and Delete trucks
+- Able to delete item from search page
 - Search full text
 - Sort trucks bases on Cargo type and price
 - Build Mock API server